-Under the new Surplus Contract, which was executed on December 18, 2008, we are not required to distribute any portion of the profits realized under the Contract, as the new Contract contains a higher fixed percentage price of 1.8% of the DLA Disposition Services' acquisition value to be paid for the property.
+Under the Surplus Contract, as amended, we are obligated to purchase all DoD surplus property at 1.8% of Disposition Services' original acquisition value.
 The DoD has broad discretion to determine what property will be made available for sale to us under the new Surplus Contract and may retrieve or restrict property previously sold to us for national security reasons or if the property is otherwise needed to support the mission of the DoD.
-The new Surplus Contract has a 36 month term, beginning February 2009, with two 12 month renewal options exercisable by the DoD.
-The DoD has exercised the first renewal option.
+The Surplus Contract has a 36 month term, beginning February 2009, with two 12 month renewal options exercisable by the DoD.
+The DoD has exercised both renewal options.

-Under the Scrap Contract, we also have a small business performance incentive based on the number of scrap buyers that are small businesses that would allow us to receive up to an additional 2% of the profit sharing distribution.
-On May 21, 2007, we entered into a bilateral contract modification under which the DoD agreed to increase the profit-sharing distribution for the Scrap Contract from 20% to 23% effective June 1, 2007, in exchange for our agreement to implement additional inventory assurance processes and procedures with respect to the mutilation of demilitarized scrap property sold.
-The Scrap Contract base term expires in June 2012, subject to the DoD's right to extend for three additional one-year terms.
-The DoD has exercised the first renewal option.
+Under the Scrap Contract, we acquire scrap property at a per pound price and disburse 77% of the profits to the DOD, which we refer to as profit-sharing distributions.
+As a result of these arrangements, we recognize as revenue the gross proceeds from these sales.
+We also have a small business performance incentive based on the number of scrap buyers that are small businesses that would allow us to receive up to an additional 2% of the profit sharing distribution.
+The Scrap Contract base term expired in June 2012, subject to the DoD's right to extend for three additional one-year terms.
+The DoD has exercised the first and the second renewal options.

 These contracts require us to satisfy export control and other regulatory requirements in connection with sales.
 Specifically, for specified categories of property sold under the contracts that are subject to export controls, we are required to (1) obtain an end-use certificate from the prospective buyer describing the nature of the buyer's business, describing the expected disposition and specific end-use of the property, and acknowledging the applicability of pertinent export control and economic sanctions laws and (2) confirm that each buyer has been cleared to purchase export-controlled items.
 Applicable export controls include the Export Administration Regulations enforced by the Bureau of Industry and Security ("BIS") of the U.S. Department of Commerce, and the International Traffic In Arms Regulations enforced by the Directorate of Defense Trade Controls ("DDTC") of the U.S. Department of State.
 Our collection, settlement tools and procedures are designed so that transactions for these categories of property cannot be completed until we receive a completed end-use certificate and confirmation of the buyer's trade security controls clearance.
 In addition, we do not combine export-controlled property into auction lots with property not subject to export controls.